-After the mechanical zero calibration is over, be sure to check the robot body status to prevent accidents.
+Note that after the mechanical zero calibration is finished, the special calibration tool must be removed from the corresponding calibration keyway.
+After the mechanical calibration process is over, be sure to check the robot body status to prevent accidents.

 9 Decommissioning